Amin-MAG/My-Notes/Golang/Go-C.md

 }
 ```

-- Importing `callback.h` contains all of necessary informations
+- Importing `callback.h` contains all of necessary information
 - The `export` keyword on top of goCallback register the function in C.
 - Keep in mind to use `C.types` like `C.int` in the implementation of the function.
 - Also `go run main.go` might not work, because you need all of Go and C files.
 So you should run the `go build .` or `go run .`